Skip to main content

 if (!isTimestampValid(timestamp)) {

-console.error("Invalid timestamp", { deliveryId, timestamp });
+console.error("Invalid or expired timestamp", { deliveryId, timestamp });

 return res.status(401).json({ error: "Invalid timestamp" });